Mental Health and Coronavirus

 “Whatever the universal nature assigned to any man at any time is for the good of that man at that time.”
 Marcus Aurelius

-And what else is needed in this time of coronavirus?
+And what else is needed for mental health in this time of coronavirus?

 It is to go back to basics and nothing is more profoundly true than the Human Given’s organising idea.
 The question is then how to adapt the HG organising idea to our current situation.
 This in turn requires that we work on ourselves to restore a degree of stability and calmness.
 What will also be essential is that we reframe the Human Given’s organising idea, so that it can serve us in this new situation.